Published: December 7, 2025

 Bye

-We first ask the user for their gender.
-The input is then read and processed through an if-else block, where our βhelloβ is provided for the female gender and the output βbyeβ is provided if the input is male gender.
+The program asks the user for their gender.
+The input is processed through an if-else block, where "hello" is provided for female gender and "bye" is provided for male gender.

 #include <iostream>